-“My surgery was conducted in a two-storey building, in the upper floor, and after the surgery my eyes were bandaged, I was carried up to the second floor [to have them removed] with my wife.
+“My surgery was conducted in a two-storey building, in the upper floor, and after the surgery my eyes were bandaged.
+I was carried up to the second floor with my wife to have the bandages removed.
 I’m really indebted to her.”

 “I’m feeling really well, really good now because I can see everything properly.
 Even if I am starving, like I don’t have any food in my home but still, I am happy because I can see everything clearly.
 Before surgery, I used to stumble.
 I used to fall frequently; I got injured but now at least I can walk on my own – that makes me really happy.